Splunk SPL for SQL users

 From SQL to Splunk SPL

-The examples below use the value of the Splunk field "source" as a proxy for "table".
+SQL is designed to search relational database tables which are comprised of columns.
+SPL is designed to search events, which are comprised of fields.
+In SQL, you often see examples that use "mytable" and "mycolumn".
+In SPL, you will see examples that refer to "fields".
+In these examples, the "source" field is used as a proxy for "table".
 In Splunk software, "source" is the name of the file, stream, or other input from which a particular piece of data originates, for example

 |SQL command||SQL example||Splunk SPL example|

 SELECT * FROM mytable

 SELECT * FROM mytable WHERE (mycolumn1="true" OR mycolumn2="red") AND mycolumn3="blue"

 Note: The AND operator is implied in SPL and does not need to be specified.
 For this example you could also use: